grcarmenaty/network_monitor/README.md

 ## Accessing Results

-- The network monitoring results are stored in the MySQL database configured during installation.
+- The network monitoring results are stored in the MariaDB database configured during installation.
 - You can view the results using the Grafana dashboard installed at `http://localhost:3000`.

 ## Contributing